motor-js/motor-website/docs/1A Introduction.md

 ## Motivation

+Motor exists to simplify the creation of custom dashboards off the Qlik engine.

-The Qlik APIs provide the flexiblity to build completely custom dashboards off Qlik's Associative Engine.
+The Qlik APIs provide an interface for building web mashups, allowing for custom user experiences powered by Qlik's associative engine.
+These mashups are often lengthy to develop and require specialist knowledge of the Qlik APIs.
-Motor has been developed to make building these dashboards easy.

-This library simplifies Mashup development by handling connection to the engine and API interactions for you, reducing the development time and complexity of your Mashup code.
+Motor has been developed to make building these dashboards easy by handling connection to the engine and providing complete components, graphs and utlities.

 Motor aims to provide the following: